CA-APM/apm-metrics-simulator/README.md

 To read up further on this functionality, please consult with official CA APM documentation - https://docops.ca.com/ca-apm/10-5/en/implementing-agents/ep-agent/configure-epagent-to-enterprise-manager-connections/configure-the-epagent-restful-interface

-Recently, I was facing with a situation, where I didn't really have access to the LIVE APM system and I needed to implement (and test) JS-Scripts and Management Module (e.g.: Dashboards, Alerts, etc.) ASAP (as always). so, I've decided to spend few hours to create something that I could use to simulate metrics needed for the job.
+Recently, I was facing with a situation, where I didn't have access to the LIVE APM system and I needed to implement (and test) JS-Scripts and Management Module (e.g.: Dashboards, Alerts, etc.) ASAP (as always).
+So, I've decided to spend few hours to create something that I could use to simulate metrics needed for the job.
 I tried to make it as generic as possible, so it can be used/re-used by anybody who doesn't have access to LIVE metrics or if you would prefer to do t he work remotely.

-A very special shout out goes to the people behind this project [Dockerized Introscope](https://github.com/CA-APM/docker-introscope) - I followed the simple instrunctions there to create and run my own docker images with CA APM Introscope on my laptop - which made it possible to do the whole development and testing without the need for access for LIVE metrics.
+A very special shout out goes to the people behind this project [Dockerized Introscope](https://github.com/CA-APM/docker-introscope) - I followed the simple instructions there to create and run my own CA APM Introscope docker images on my laptop - which made it possible to do the whole development and testing without the need for access for LIVE metrics.
 **THANK YOU!**

 ## Short Description
-The APM Metrics Simulator can be deployed and used on any Linux or Mac based systems.
+The APM Metrics Simulator can be deployed and used on any Linux or Mac based system to simulate metrics creation in CA APM Introscope.

 ## APM Version
 So far - this solution was tested with APM 10.5.1 and 10.5.2 installations running on Ubuntu 16.04 LTS.